 Special thanks to those who have provided images and information over the years, in particular Jean-Pierre Sonck and Michel Huart in Belgium.

 Continue to Part 1, or return to the Table of Contents.

-Thanks to Leif Hellström, for researching and writing this extensive series of articles, and for collecting and providing the archival photographs. -- Derek Redmond
+Thanks to Leif Hellström, for researching and writing this extensive series of articles, and for collecting and providing the archival photographs.
+Thanks also to those listed in the photo credits who provided Leif with material from their collections. -- Derek Redmond